 You can do it on your own but it comes with its own set of challenges.
 Like drinking and driving.

-Our Austin shuttle dropoff and pickup point for floating the river is 2027 E 5th Street, Austin, TX 78702.
-You can find free parking on 4TH Street.
+Our Austin shuttle dropoff and pickup point for floating the river is 621 Gunter, Austin, TX 78702.
+You can find free street parking around the property.

 Check out this article for more information on Austin river tubing shuttles.

 Again, this depends on which river you decide to float.

 The San Marcos River is a consistent 72 degrees year-round because it’s fed from a natural spring.